 Trust also comes from sharing open dialogue based in an actionable, objective, and data-based language to view all companies evenly across your portfolio—and in that dialogue—to have the right conversations for long-term, mutual growth.
 What are other exogenous factors impacting performance?
 Will they be able to help you meet demand forecasts?
 Will they be adversely affected by payment term adjustments?
 What are their aspirations and goals—as a business?
 When you have these conversations and understand your business partners better, you can build meaningful trust and forge resilient working relationships that can withstand, and even thrive, in the face of future disruptions.

 We know that this pandemic continues to impact companies of all sizes, regardless of industry and geography.
 (And its impact isn’t affecting businesses equally.)
 But even after the worst of the current storm has passed, we must not let it become just another blip in the history of global commerce.

 Instead, we need to actively show that we have learned these lessons mentioned above by having our businesses implement modern processes and analytics into their risk management programs in preparation for whatever comes next.
 Businesses need to pivot from a reactive state—and focus on predictive analytics through stronger collaboration; staying ahead of what comes next versus having to scramble in a hectic attempt to reinvent the wheel after every major disruption.
 And there will be more disruptions.

 By having accurate, advanced, and actionable information from the companies on which we depend, our businesses can mitigate those events before they break the chain, before we lose critical partners and suppliers, and before we lose competitive or operational footing.
 Weathering this storm and the next requires a new, predictive state.
 One that begins with financial health transparency.

-Join us for our upcoming live debate, "Who Owns Risk Anymore?" hosted by Procurement Foundry.
+Watch our recent live debate, "Who Owns Risk Anymore?" hosted by Procurement Foundry.